University of Texas at Dallas: Recent history

-On July 15, 2016 Dr. Richard C. Benson was appointed the fifth president of the University of Texas at Dallas.
+On July 15, 2016, Richard C. Benson was appointed the fifth president of the University of Texas at Dallas.
 Previously he was Dean of the College of Engineering at Virginia Tech, which saw record growth from 2005 to 2016 after the number of engineering applicants nearly doubled during his tenure.
 He has continued the expansion of the UTD campus with the addition of The Bioengineering and Sciences Building, The Engineering & Computer Science West Building, a new Science Building, The Davidson-Gundy Alumni Center, and Northside Phase 1 & 2 (the first on-campus apartments with first floor retail space).
-Since 2016, UT Dallas' national US News ranking has jumped up from 140 to 129, tying it with University of Missouri, University of Kansas, University of Alabama, University of Nebraska – Lincoln, and Catholic University of America (most of which are current or former members of the Association of American Universities).
-Undergraduate applications have increased by 5%, undergraduate enrollment has increased by 16%, 6-year graduation rates increased by 4.5%, freshman retention rates have improved from 84% to 87%, and UTD was ranked #1 among universities under 50 years old.

-In fall 2017, The University of Texas at Dallas adopted a secondary logo, the UTD Monogram.
-It is typically used to retain UT Dallas’ identity across digital platforms, as the primary logo does not adapt well to mobile devices or smaller screens.
-UT Dallas also adopted its first mascot logo for Temoc.
-Later in spring 2017, Davidson-Gundy Alumni Center opened.

-In 2018, the University inherited the Barrett collection of Swiss art which will be housed in a new building as part of the Edith O'Donnell Institute of Art History.
+In 2018, the university inherited the Barrett collection of Swiss art which will be housed in a new building as part of the Edith O'Donnell Institute of Art History.
 In January 2019, the family of Trammell and Margaret Crow donated the entire collection of the Crow Museum of Asian Art to The University of Texas at Dallas, along with $23 million in support funding to help build a structure on the university campus to show more of the artworks.

 In fall 2019 UT Dallas marked its 50 years as a Texas public university (est. 1969), 44 years of undergraduate junior/senior enrollment (since 1975), 29 years of incoming freshmen enrollment (since 1990), and 58 years as a research center (founded in 1961).

+In April 2023, University of Texas at Dallas students protested the Gaza war and genocide.
+They staged a sit-in and setup an encampment, joining other campuses across the USA.
+The students demanded that the university divest from companies that contribute weapons to the war.
+The university administration called in riot police to forcibly remove the encampment and there were 17 arrests.
+UTD students were charged with trespassing on UTD land and threatened with disciplinary action.

+On July 20, 2023, UT Dallas announced that it would leave the American Southwest Conference and transition to become an NCAA Division II school in the Lone Star Conference.

+On August 26, 2024, UT Dallas President Richard C. Benson announced plans to step down from his position as the fifth president of the university.
+The UT System Board of Regents conducted a national search for his replacement over the course of the 2024–25 academic year, with Benson persisting in his role until a successor began their term, after which he would remain at the university in a faculty capacity.
+On May 7, 2025, the Board of Regents announced that Prabhas Moghe, former executive vice president for academic affairs at Rutgers University, had been voted as the sole finalist for the sixth UT Dallas presidency.
+Moghe's experience with raising research funding at Rutgers was cited as a primary reason for his selection.

+In September 2024, the student newspaper The Mercury website was shut down by the administration and the editor removed, allegedly in retaliation for criticism of UTD actions against the pro-Palestinian protesters earlier in the year.